SarenDev/vid-reviewr.py/README.md

 * *Somewhat useful script launcher*, for those who want to run it in Python and need a tip when setting up
 * *Extra bits for code reviewers and regular users*, be on the lookout

+We currently support ".mp4", ".mkv", ".mts" and ".avi" files

 This is my first project in Python, so some things aren't as straight forward as they could be.
-Sorry if that's somehow dissapointing
+Sorry if that's somehow disappointing

 ### Critical requirements:
 This script relies on VLC being installed on your machine and being accessible from the command line

-*(In Windows you have to set VLC's directory as an environmental path)*
+*(In Windows you have to set VLC's directory as an environmental path, so it's accessible from CMD)*

 As for running it in Python, you'll ~~obviously~~ need Python installed and working from the command line as well as making sure Pip works too.
-The script uses the "send2trash" module so getting that out of the way will also be important.
+The script uses the "send2trash" module, so getting that out of the way will also be necessary.

 ### For potential contributors or those who want to live on the edge:
-Simply clone, fork or warily observe the "beta-bekr" branch.
+Simply clone, fork, or warily observe the "beta-bekr" branch.
 If it gets too unstable for you, fall back to the safety of "master"
 *If "beta-bekr is missing, nothing new is brewin' so just use good-ole "master"*